rameshbalan/bioinfo/group6/index.md

 	b.
 Retain only the highest expressed isoforms for each gene.
 Write a `python` script.
 	c.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
 - __Step 3:__ Cluster identical sequences together.
 	a.
-Cluster all the amino acid sequences which are 95% identical within the predicted peptide file.
+Cluster all the sequences which are 95% identical within the transcriptome file.
 Use `cd-hit-est` with `-c 0.95` flag.
 	b.
 Run BUSCO to check the quality of the assembly.
 Use `BUSCO`.
 - __Step 4:__ Identify the coding regions.
 	a.
 Using generated transcriptome from the previous step, run LongOrfs with threshold set to at least 200 aa length for each ORF.
 Use `TransDecoder.LongOrfs`